-The GVLM dataset aims to detect landslide areas from bitemporal images by quantifying land cover changes.
-It consists of various types of landslides with irregular shapes occurring in regions with different land cover conditions and topographic heterogeneity as illustrated in Fig. \ref{fig:LMFG} presents the comparison of CADM with other methods in generating CD maps.
-The change maps generated by the compared methods contain salt-and-pepper noise, leading to false alarms and omissions, especially at the boundaries of irregularly shaped landslide objects, as shown in Fig. \ref{fig:LMFG}$(c)–(h)$.
-In contrast, CADM preserves the details of landslide objects and their boundaries while being more robust to noise.
-Therefore, the change maps generated by CADM are closer to the ground truth than those of the other methods, as shown in \ref{fig:LMFG}$(i)$.
+Finally, we performed experiments on the GVLM dataset designed for detecting landslide areas from bitemporal images by quantifying land cover changes.
+The dataset consists of various types of landslides of irregular shapes occurring in regions under different land cover conditions.
+As illustrated in Fig.~\ref{fig:LMFG}, the CD maps generated by the existing models contained salt-and-pepper noise, especially on the boundaries of landslide objects of irregular shapes.
+Methods such as SNUNet (Fig.~\ref{fig:LMFG}(f)) and BIT (Fig.~\ref{fig:LMFG}(g)) struggled with the irregular shapes of landslides, leading to noisy CD maps with unclear boundaries.
+The GCD-DDPM method (Fig.~\ref{fig:LMFG}(j)), in contrast, demonstrated superior performance in detecting the precise edges of landslide changes, offering clean and unambiguous change maps with significantly reduced noise.